OmerShubi/omershubi.github.io/content/event/zurich/index.md

 ---
-title: Invited Talk on Predicting Reading Comprehension from Eye Movements
+title: Eye Movements and Reading Comprehension in Ordinary versus Information-Seeking Reading

 event: 2023 Workshop on Predicting Reading Comprehension from Eye Movements